jforget/raku-Hamilton2/doc/Hamilton.en.md

 border.
-Thus, in  the  `fr2015`  map, department  `60`  (Oise) is  an exterior department, linked  to two departments from  Normandy and two departments  from  Île-de-France  and  department `59`  (Nord)  is  an interior department, although adjacent to Belgium.
+Thus, in  the  `fr2015`  map, department  `60`  (Oise) is  an exterior department, linked  to two departments from  Normandy and two departments  from  Île-de-France  and  department `59`  (Nord)  is  an interior department, even if adjacent to Belgium in real life.

 Another  interesting  notion  is Hamiltonian  cycles.
 In  Hamiltonian cycles, the end node  is the same as the begin  node, which means that